 Starting Friday, April 25, the SHS School Government implemented açaí bowls in the school cafeteria.
-Açaí bowls have been made into digital-health-kick trends, and have made appearances in the history of our cafeteria menu, but have been previously removed for various reasons.
-They are a real hit with the student body, and sales have skyrocketed.
-It is the cafeteria’s and government’s dual hope that this new dish will be here to stay, and can become a healthy staple for students who want a fresh and sweet snack!
+Açaí bowls have been on the cafeteria menu before but were removed for various reasons, and have been part of a digital-health-kick trend, now a real hit with the student body.
+Sales have skyrocketed.
+It is the cafeteria’s and government’s hope that this new dish will be here to stay, and can become a healthy staple for students who want a fresh and sweet snack!

-The açaí bowls come with a base, made of berries from South American palm trees, and two included topics, featuring: nut free granola, bananas, blueberries, mangos, strawberries, pineapples, sunbutter, carob chips, and honey.
-The plain açaí is $6.95, and with two toppings the price increases to $7.95.
+The açaí bowls come with a base made of berries from South American palm trees.
+Toppings include nut free granola, bananas, blueberries, mangos, strawberries, pineapples, sunbutter, carob chips, and honey.
+The plain bowl is $6.95, and with two toppings the price increases to $7.95.
 Each additional topping costs $0.50.
-The bowls are too plain for many students’ liking without the addition of toppings, so the starting cost is usually around eight dollars for lots of students.
+The bowls are too plain for many students’ liking without the addition of toppings, so the starting cost is usually around eight dollars for many students.

 The taste of the açaí base is the perfect mix between delicately sweet and tangy, and the natural sweetness does not overwhelm the palette.
 When eating it, I know that I am providing my body with nutrients, and it serves as a healthier alternative to getting a donut or ice cream–which I may have gotten in its stead.
 With the addition of fruits, the benefits skyrocket, providing vitamins along with its wonderful taste.
 The crunchy granola also goes very well with the chilled base, adding a snacky and crunchy feel to the meal.
 Still, the açaí bowls do lack protein, so the addition of a protein-based topping, or even the incorporation of organic protein powder, is something that the cafeteria may want to consider.

 The staff who craft the açaí bowls are all very kind and helpful, and give generous servings of toppings to students–as I have experienced myself.
 They also offer honey as a free add-on, which is a nice addition for students who prefer their açaí bowls on the sweeter side.
-It is another healthy alternative to processed sugars which students would have turned to otherwise.
+They do not lowball their portions, and provide a generous scoop of açaí base to customers–making it all the more worth the cost.
+It is another healthy alternative to processed sugars, which students would have turned to otherwise.
 My personal order includes granola, strawberries, and mango, and I think they make the perfect combination!
 The sweetness of the strawberries and the mango compliment the berry-based açaí, and the textures of the mango and granola both contrast well with the half-frozen açaí.
-If you have a chance, check it out in the cafeteria!
+If you have a chance, check out the acaí bowls in the cafeteria!